turingschool/front-end-curriculum/projects/static-comp-challenge.md

 ---

 ## Specification
-The static comp challenge is a challenge to keep you working that HTML/CSS muscle. :muscle: You'll choose one static comp and asked to recreate it.
+The static comp challenge is a challenge to keep you working that HTML/CSS muscle. :muscle: You'll choose one static comp and to recreate.
 Don't worry, we'll give you a bit of creative license, however the objective is to build something that respects the integrity of the original design.
 Once you get into the workforce - building out comps that reflect the designer's choice in layout, spacing, font, imagery, and color to the smallest detail is a requirement.

 ### Things to Note
  - We have not provided you with any assets, nor native files.
 You will have to source assets on your own per the creative license guidelines below.